linkedin/venice/docs/dev_guide/style_guide.md

 Avoid passing `this` into classes as this may make the flow of the code difficult to understand.
-Also, more generally, consider whether a class actually needs a handle of an instance of an entire other class (and thus have the ability to call any of its functions), or whether it could make do with just one or two handles to specific functions of the other class (thus limiting the surface area of their interaction).
+Also, more generally, consider whether a class actually needs a handle of an instance of an entire other class (and thus have the ability to call any of its functions), or whether it could make do with an instance of a more constrained interface, which the other class implements, or perhaps even just a handle to a specific function of the other class (thus limiting the surface area of their interaction).

 ### Avoid Optionals

 We are aligned with the philosophy of the original creators of the Optional API, which is that it is a useful construct in the context of the Java 8 stream APIs, but should generally not be used beyond that.
-Null is a perfectly appropriate way to denote emptiness, and is not more or less likely to cause NullPointerExceptions.
-Sentinel values in primitive types (e.g., -1 for a numeric value that is otherwise expected to be positive) are also perfectly appropriate ways to denote emptiness.
+Null is a perfectly appropriate way to denote emptiness, and is not more or less likely to cause a `NullPointerException`.
+Sentinel values in primitive types (e.g., `-1` for a numeric value that is otherwise expected to be positive) are also perfectly appropriate ways to denote emptiness.
 For more info, here are a good [video](https://www.youtube.com/watch?v=fBYhtvY19xA&t=2317s) and [post](https://homes.cs.washington.edu/~mernst/advice/nothing-is-better-than-optional.html) on this subject.